dwright37/trope-reports/reports/OLMo-7B-Instruct.md

 ---

-### T250: Greater decision-making speed can lead to progress.
+### T250: Faster decision-making can lead to overall national progress.

 |Support|
 |---|